erm0l0v/webpack-md5-hash/README.md

 But, without webpack bootstrap runtime.

 To solve this, you should make a standalone webpack bootstrap runtime with empty modules (or you could just extract only the changable filename map which may be called manifest), and inline it into final html output.
-(If you read Chinese, you can see [details in my blog here](http://blog.yunfei.me/blog/webpack_long_term_caching.html).)

 Anyway, we now get a more correct md5 chunk hash.